LiuYuan-CS/BioPW/README.md

 ## Acknowledgement

-This demonstrtion is supported by
+This work is supported by the National Natural Science Foundation of China (61572353), the Natural Science Foundation of Tianjin (17JCYBJC15400), and the Open Fund Project of State Key Lab. for Novel Software Technology (Nanjing University) (KFKT2015B20).